Importance of Regular Blood Pressure Screenings

 The Role of Regular Screenings in Hypertension Management

-Regular screenings also enable healthcare providers to monitor the effectiveness of treatment strategies.
+Regular screenings also allow healthcare providers to monitor the effectiveness of treatments, ensuring that adjustments are made to maintain optimal blood pressure levels.

 Early Detection and Intervention